Adopting a policy

 Educating faculty about the policy before the vote

-- Make clear that the policy requires deposit in an OA repository, not submission to an OA journal.
-(It's about green OA, not gold OA.)
-It does not limit faculty freedom to submit work to the journals of their choice.
+- Make clear that the policy aims at depositing in an OA repository, not publishing in OA journals.
+(In the jargon, it's about green OA, not gold OA.)
+Hence, it does not limit faculty freedom to submit work to the journals of their choice.

 - Make clear that the waiver option guarantees that faculty are free to decide for or against OA for each of their publications.
 The policy merely shifts the default from non-deposit and non-OA to deposit and OA.